RatnadeepYSVS/THE_BYTES/README.md

 # THE_BYTES
-This is a project/assignment given by the bytes inc
+This is a project/assignment given by the bytes.

-#DESC
+# DESC
 Given a log file data.
 We need to generate the report for how many disconnects,drops,avg limit execeeds a computer has made for a given date range.

 # Tech used